rkuma183/wilsonmar.github.io/_posts/2016-06-23-maven-on-macos.md

 {% include _toc.html %}

-This shows you how install Maven using Homebrew.
+This describes how to install Maven using Homebrew, the configure and use it.

 Maven is a [task runnner, like Ant, Gradle, Grunt](/task-runners/).